MicrosoftDocs/Advertising-docs/Advertising/scripts/reference/AdGroupBuilder.md

 ### Arguments
 |Name|Type|Description|
 |-|-|-
-cpm|double|The ad group's actual CPM bid.
+cpm|double|The ad group's maximum CPM bid.
 The account's currency determines the minimum and maximum bid values.
 For more information, see [Bid and budget currencies](/advertising/guides/currencies#bidandbudget).

 ### Returns
 |Type|Description|